 A SUPERB 19TH CENTURY DRAWING ROOM CABINET IN THE MANNER OF COLLINSON AND LOCK - REF No. 4004

 H: 90 1/4 in / 229 cm ; W: 56 in / 142 cm ; D: 17 in / 43 cm

-A very fine 19th century rosewood, marquetry and ivory inlay drawing room cabinet, the superstructure with a moulded broken arch scroll pediment above a pair of marquetry and ivory paneled doors over a central bevelled mirror; the middle section again with two marquetry and ivory inlaid panelled doors, flanked by astragal glazed doors over an open undertier raised on fluted square columns, on plinth base.
+A very fine 19th century rosewood, marquetry and ivory inlay drawing room cabinet, the superstructure with a moulded broken arch scroll pediment above a central bevelled mirror flanked by two bevelled mirrors, the middle section with two marquetry and ivory inlaid panelled doors, flanked by astragal glazed doors over an open undertier raised on fluted square columns, on plinth base.

 The firm Collinson & Lock was founded in the late 19th century by F.G.
 Collinson and G.J.
 Lock, both of whom were former employees of Jackson & Graham.